Who’s in and who’s out at the World Cup

-MOSCOW — Who’s in, who’s out and possible scenarios at the World Cup:
+MOSCOW — Who’s in, who’s out and possible scenarios at the World Cup after a second straight day that ended with a comeback win in stoppage time:

 GROUP A